49-Mile Scenic Drive: Reroutings and a new sign

 After the Golden Gate International Exposition was closed in 1940, control of Treasure Island was transferred to the U.S. Navy, and the drive was rerouted for the first time.
 During World War II, civilian access to the Presidio was closed, the route effectively closing along with it.
 In 1947, the drive reopened with an expanded southeastern segment, which now continued south past Mission San Francisco de Asís to Excelsior, McLaren Park, and Visitacion Valley before returning via the Bayshore Freeway and Bryant Street to The Embarcadero.

 In 1954, the Down Town Association held a contest to design a new sign to mark the route, offering the winner a $100 prize.
 Local artist Rex May submitted the winning entry, a seagull in profile on a sky blue background with white and orange text.
 The signs have proved a popular target for theft and many portions of the route are unsigned.
 The San Francisco Department of Parking and Traffic, which manages the signs, attempts to replace them when they are informed.

 By 1976, the drive had been rerouted once more.
 The initial segment now moved west from Van Ness Avenue through Japantown, showcasing the recently completed Japan Center.
 A more complex loop through Chinatown included a trip up Nob Hill.
 A formalized detour to Fort Point was indicated, and the route now turned in Lincoln Park to reach Cliff House via Geary Boulevard instead of Fort Miley.
 A longer route through Golden Gate Park now included a circle of Stow Lake from the north, and the southeastern loop to Visitacion Valley was truncated and replaced by a turn on Army Street (Cesar Chavez).
 Finally, a new segment on Interstate 280 allowed the drive to return to The Embarcadero.

 In 1999, the route was again modified.
 Changes included beginning at Civic Center Plaza rather than on Van Ness Avenue, removing the former detour to Coit Tower, and traveling on Howard Street instead of Market Street at the end of the route.

+In April of 2020, John F. Kennedy Drive in Golden Gate Park was closed to vehicular traffic.
+In 2022, the San Francisco Board of Supervisors voted to permanently keep the 1.5-mile stretch of JFK Drive closed to vehicles, making it a permanent car-free route known as the JFK Promenade.

+On March 14, 2025, a two-mile stretch of Great Highway along the Pacific Ocean was closed to traffic permanently.

+With the road closures in 2020 and 2025, and with no alternative routes either planned or proposed by the San Francisco Department of Public Works, the agency unofficially but effectively decommissioned the Scenic Drive.